Ultra-fast 3D Lithography equipment for production on substrate formats up to 4" (6” in customized equipment).

 What is 2D/3D contouring?

-The contouring method can be applied with two different strategies.
+Doing a contouring scan for an object, two different strategies can be applied.
 The 2D contouring exposes the shell of a structure in a layer-by-layer manner.
 The 3D contouring scans the real topography of a structure.
 For both 2D/3D contouring the enclosed unpolymerized photoresist will be cross-linked in a subsequent UV exposure after the development step.

 What are the advantages of ORMOCER®s?